How to Apply to Our Program

 Yes.
 In fact, many of our students work at least 20 hours per week in addition to taking courses.
 To accommodate these work schedules nearly all of our courses occur in the evening between 4:00 pm and 9:40 pm.
 Students who work can decide how many courses they can handle at once.
 Full-time study would be three courses, or 9 units.
 Part-time study can be either one or two courses per semester.
 The only restriction upon taking the program at your own pace is that all degree requirements must be completed within seven years.

 The length of time it takes to finish the program depends in large part on how much time you have to give to your studies, and how well you are already prepared to select topics for your thesis or exams.
 Students who take three courses per semester can complete the program within two years (or sometimes two years plus a summer), while part-time students take longer.

 You may.
 SDSU accepts up to 9 units of transfer coursework, if it has not already been used toward a different degree and if the Graduate Advisor finds the content to be comparable to that in our own graduate program.
 Generally, such determinations would be made after you are admitted and you have supplied the Grad Advisor with syllabi and written materials from these courses.

 Yes.
 Departmental fellowship awards are offered to outstanding applicants.
-Each complete application received by the February 15th deadline is automatically considered for these fellowships, which typically range from $1000-$4000.
+Each complete application received by the February 1 deadline is automatically considered for Terhune Scholarships that typically range from $1000-$4000.
 The exact amount and number of the awards, however, varies each year depending upon the pool of applicants and funds available.
-The department also offers some Terhune scholarship funds on a limited and competitive basis to help support students already admitted to the program who want to present their research at professional conferences or who need financial help for fieldwork costs.

-Many of our graduate students work part-time as Graduate Assistants or Teaching Assistants during their degree program, and this is another form of financial support.
+Many of our graduate students work part-time as Graduate Assistants or Instructional Student Assistants during their degree program, and this is another form of financial support.